durbank/ELA-model/Docs/Methods.md

 ### Data sources

 We obtained width and overall length measurements for the 4 validation glaciers from LANDSAT 5 satellite imagery and ASTER GDEM elvation models.
-As the LANDSAT 5 imagery has a horizontal resolution of ±30 m, we prescribe a conservative ±60 m error for glacier width measurements (error for both edges of glacier boundaries).
+As the LANDSAT 5 imagery has a horizontal resolution of $\pm 30$ m, we prescribe a conservative $\pm 60$ m error for glacier width measurements (error for both edges of glacier boundaries).
-ASTER GDEM data have a vertical root-mean-squared error of ±15 to ±25 m, depending on several environmental conditions (surface covering, topography, surface roughness, etc.) [@aster_aster_2009].
+ASTER GDEM data have a vertical root-mean-squared error of $\pm 15$ to $\pm 25$ m, depending on several environmental conditions (surface covering, topography, surface roughness, etc.) [@aster_aster_2009].
 As our model exclusively involves mountainous snow-covered regions, we utilize the more conservative $\pm 25$ m error in calculations of bed topography and ice surface elevations.
 Bed elevation validation measurements are from modeled topographies in @farinotti_method_2009 and @farinotti_simple_2010, constrained using multiple GPR profiles and/or borehole depths for each glacier.